Unthinkable

-Unthinkable is a 2010 American thriller film directed by Gregor Jordan and starring Samuel L. Jackson, Michael Sheen and Carrie-Anne Moss.
+Unthinkable is a 2010 American thriller film directed by Gregor Jordan and starring Samuel L. Jackson, Michael Sheen, and Carrie-Anne Moss.
 It was released direct-to-video on June 14, 2010.
 The film focuses on the sanctioned torture of a man who has threatened to detonate three nuclear bombs, planted in three large U.S. cities.

 Plot

 An American former Delta Force operator, Steven Younger, makes a videotape.
 Los Angeles-based FBI Special Agent Helen Brody and her team are summoned to a high school, commandeered by the military as a black site holding Younger (calling himself Yusuf Mohamed).
 They watch Yusuf's tape, showing three nuclear bombs in separate U.S. cities, timed for synchronous explosions if his demands are not met.

 A special interrogator, "H", is brought in to force Yusuf to reveal the bombs' locations.
-H immediately shows his capability, chopping off one of Yusuf's fingers.
+H immediately shows his capability, cutting off one of Yusuf's fingers.
 Horrified, Brody attempts to put a stop to the measures.
 Her boss, Saunders, makes it clear that the threat of 10 million deaths necessitates the torture.
 H escalates his methods, with Brody acting as the "good cop".
 Yusuf then makes his demands: he wants the President of the United States to announce a cessation of support for puppet governments and dictatorships in Muslim countries and a withdrawal of American troops from there.
 The group immediately dismisses the possibility of his demands being met, citing the U.S. government's declared policy of not negotiating with terrorists.

 When Brody accuses a broken Yusuf of faking the bomb threat in order to make a point about the moral character of the United States as a nation, he breaks down and admits that it was all a ruse, giving her an address to prove it.
 They find a room that matches the scene in the video tape, but no nuclear bomb.
 A soldier pulls Yusuf's picture down, which triggers a C-4 explosion at a nearby shopping mall, killing 53 people.
 Angry at the senseless deaths, Brody returns to Yusuf and cuts his chest with a scalpel.
 Yusuf is unafraid, and justifies the deaths in the shopping mall, stating that the Americans kill that many people every day.
 Yusuf says he allowed himself to be caught so he could face his oppressors.